isaacdevlugt/DMRG_SamplingMPS/README.md

-### Running DMRG calculations of 1D and 2D lattices prototypical Hamiltonians and sampling the resulting MPS wavefunction
+### Running DMRG calculations of 1D lattices of prototypical Hamiltonians and sampling the resulting MPS wavefunction